-…and here we go again, another book review.
+…and here we go again another book review.

-My gameroom is slowly turning into a book library, in less than a year my book collection has grown from just a few books to 30 something, every single of them being computer/console games oriented.
+My game room is slowly turning into a book library, in less than a year my book collection has grown from just a few books to 30 something, every single of them being computer/console games oriented.

-The ARTCADE kickstarter started back in September 2013 and the circle was finally closed 14th of April 2016 when the book got published.
+The ARTCADE Kickstarter started back in September 2013 and the circle was finally closed 14th of April 2016 when the book got published.

 The book consists of more than 300 pages of restored art from Arcade/*Coin-op machines, their marquees to be exact.

-So what’s an marquee you say?
+So what’s a marquee you say?

 Wikipedia has this to say about it:

 - Marquee (sign), a sign placed over the entrance to a hotel or theatre or a sign that displays messages such as those used in front of churches and schools.
 Marquees are also used to illuminate the name of an arcade game at the top of its cabinet.